robik/ConsoleD/README.md

  - Clearing screen
  - Setting console title
  - Getting console size
- - Moving the console cursor around
+ - Moving the console cursor around as well as getting its position
  - Handling the close event
+ - Getting input with not echo and without line buffering.

+### Todo

+ - Better input handling
+ - Mouse input?

 ### Examples